Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

-\paragraph{\textbf{4.
-Explainability.}} In the fourth stage of our approach, we addressed RQ3 by applying explainable AI techniques, namely LIME and SHAP, to interpret the predictions made by our BERT-based ATD classifier.
-Given the inherently opaque nature of transformer models, these tools help uncover which tokens or textual features most significantly influenced the model's decision to classify a Jira issue as ATD or Non-ATD.

-LIME provides local explanations by learning a simple, interpretable surrogate model around each prediction \cite{ribeiro2016model}.
-It ranks tokens by their contribution to the classification outcome.
-Grounded in game theory, SHAP attributes contribution values to each feature based on their marginal impact on model predictions \cite{lundberg2017unified}.
-These visual and quantitative explanations reveal which parts of the issue description contributed most to the detection as ATD or Non-ATD, thus enhancing transparency and enabling more profound understanding of the model's behavior.

-Both LIME and SHAP were chosen because they are among the most popular and widely adopted XAI methods across research domains, with proven effectiveness in making complex models more interpretable and trustworthy for end-users \cite{salih2025perspective}.
-Their model-agnostic nature enables flexible application to deep learning models such as BERT.
-SHAP is especially valued for its ability to provide both global and local explanations, offering detailed insight into feature importance across instances and at the dataset level, while LIME excels at producing intuitive, instance-specific interpretations \cite{salih2025perspective}.
-Employing both methods allows us to address the need for transparency in ATD detection comprehensively and aligns with current best practices for interpretable machine learning.
+To answer RQ2, we compared the performance of active learning configurations and supervised baselines on the ATD classification task.
+Because the class distribution is imbalanced, we used precision, recall, and F1 score as primary evaluation metrics to assess whether active learning can improve classification performance with fewer labeled instances.

 \paragraph{\textbf{5.
+Explainability.}} To address RQ3, we applied XAI techniques, namely LIME and SHAP, to interpret the predictions made by the BERT-based ATD classifier.
+Because transformer models are inherently opaque, these techniques help reveal which tokens or textual features most strongly influenced the model's decision to classify a Jira issue as ATD or Non{-}ATD.

+LIME provides local explanations by learning an interpretable surrogate model around each prediction \cite{ribeiro2016model}.
+SHAP, grounded in game theory, assigns contribution values to features based on their marginal impact on model predictions \cite{lundberg2017unified}.
+Together, these methods provide complementary local explanations that reveal which parts of the issue description contributed most to the prediction.

+Both LIME and SHAP were selected because they are widely used, model{-}agnostic XAI techniques that have demonstrated usefulness in increasing model interpretability and trustworthiness \cite{salih2025perspective}.
+LIME is particularly effective for intuitive instance-level explanations, whereas SHAP is valuable for detailed contribution analysis.
+Using both methods allows us to investigate explainability in ATD detection from complementary perspectives.

-Expert Validation.}} The final stage of our methodology focuses on validating the interpretability and usefulness of the model explanations through expert evaluation.
-Given the complexity of ATD and the need to assess explainability techniques like LIME and SHAP, we adopt an empirical approach grounded in expert judgment.
+\paragraph{\textbf{6.
+Expert Validation.}} The final stage of the methodology evaluates the interpretability and usefulness of the generated explanations through expert judgment.
+Following Stol and Fitzgerald's ABC framework \cite{stol2018abc}, we conducted an evaluation study, a form of judgment study in which domain experts assess a research artifact in a structured way.